 Country Club of Miami is comprised of two beautifully manicured golf courses, with lush fairways, and 36 championship holes.
 A Robert Trent Jones design, the club was founded in 1961, with Arnold Palmer as its first professional.
 As Country Club’s most famous member and resident, comedian-actor Jackie Gleason played host to celebrity golfers including Bob Hope and Bing Crosby.
 Jack Nicklaus played his first professional tournament and Lee Trevino won his fourth professional title at the club.

 The Country Club of Miami West Course, a 7,017-yard par-72 course with a slope of 132, hosted the 1991 Senior PGA Tour National Qualifying School.
-Its treacherous bunkers, lush fairways, and rolling greens offer a challenging adventure.
+The treacherous bunkers, lush fairways, and rolling greens offer a challenging adventure.
 The course was the original site for the former National Airlines Open.

-The Country Club of Miami East Course, a 6,353-yard par-70 layout with a slope of 124, requires shot placement and strategy from both the novice and serious golfer.
+The Country Club of Miami East Course, a 6,353-yard par-70 layout with a slope of 124, requires shot placement and strategy from both the novice and experienced golfer.

 A grass driving range, large pitching, putting and chipping areas and PGA instructors assist golfers in developing their games.

 The clubhouse at Country Club of Miami houses a spacious banquet space and an attractive bar with dining area.